Deathstalker (1983 film)

-Deathstalker, also known as El cazador de la muerte, is a 1983 sword and sorcery film directed by James Sbardellati (credited as John Watson), and starring Rick Hill, Barbi Benton, Bernard Erhard and Lana Clarkson.
+Deathstalker, also known as El cazador de la muerte, is a 1983 Argentine-American sword and sorcery film directed by James Sbardellati (credited as John Watson), and starring Rick Hill, Barbi Benton, Bernard Erhard and Lana Clarkson.

 An international co-production of Argentina and the United States, it was the first in a series of four films about the Deathstalker character and his adventures, and the first of ten films that Roger Corman produced in Argentina during the 1980s.

 Plot

-The warrior Deathstalker is sent by a witch on a quest to find a chalice, an amulet, and a sword, two of which are held by the wicked sorcerer Munkar (Bernard Erhard).
+In a mythical land and time, the warrior Deathstalker is set by a witch on a quest to find a chalice, an amulet and a sword, two of which are already held by the wicked sorcerer Munkar, who has deposed the land's king and taken control as the new kingdom's regent.
 Deathstalker finds the sword almost immediately, which has been hidden by the witch in a cave guarded by an ogre and an imp.
 The imp Salmaron reveals himself to be a thief cursed by the witch and aids Deathstalker in defeating the ogre.
 Deathstalker removes the curse from Salmaron and the thief agrees to accompany Deathstalker on his journey.
 Sword in hand, Deathstalker sets out to Munkar's castle to gain the remaining objects of power.

-On his journey, Deathstalker learns of a tournament from Oghris (Richard Brooker), a charming warrior.
+On his journey, Deathstalker learns of a tournament from Oghris, a charming warrior.
 Munkar has invited warriors across the land to participate in contests until a winner is determined - the winner will inherit Munkar's kingdom.
-One night along the way to the tournament, the pair meet Kaira, a defiant female warrior (Lana Clarkson) who wears only a G-string and a cloak.
+One night along the way to the tournament, the pair meet Kaira, a defiant female warrior who wears only a G-string and a cloak.
 Later that night Deathstalker has sex with her.
 Salmaron looks on with amusement at the pair.
 Kaira joins the group on their journey the next morning.

 Arriving at Munkar's castle, Deathstalker and the other participants gather in Munkar's banquet room the night before the tournament.
-The warriors are invited to get drunk and rape Munkar's harem slaves, including Princess Codille (Barbi Benton).
+The warriors are invited to get drunk and rape Munkar's harem slaves, including Princess Codille.
 Oghris connects with one slave girl while Kaira keeps Deathstalker to herself.
 Deathstalker rescues Princess Codille, briefly, but Munkar takes her back.
 Munkar reveals to his assistant that his true agenda is for the warriors to fight each other to the death until only a weakened survivor remains for Munkar to kill.
 This would remove all threats to his rule.
 Munkar transforms his assistant into the likeness of the Princess and sends him to kill the hero; when Deathstalker attempts to rape Codille, he discovers that the woman is not all "woman" and sends her away.
 Kaira finds the assassin; assuming she is the real Codille, she is tragically killed by the assassin in a sword fight after Munkar's disguise spell wears off.